Sos-judge/event_entity/README.md

 This repository provides pre-processed data for the ECB+ corpus (download from *https://drive.google.com/open?id=197jYq5lioefABWP11cr4hy4Ohh1HMPGK*).
 In case you want to create the data from scratch, do the following steps:

-Download ELMo's files (options file and weights) from *https://allennlp.org/elmo* (we used Original 5.5B model files).
+* Download ELMo's files (options file and weights) from *https://allennlp.org/elmo* (we used Original 5.5B model files).

-### Loading the ECB+ corpus
-Extract the gold mentions and documents from the ECB+ corpus:
+* Loading the ECB+ corpus, and extract the gold mentions and documents from the ECB+ corpus:
+    * run with the command:
        `python src/data/make_dataset.py --ecb_path <ecb_path> --output_dir <output_directory> --data_setup 2 --selected_sentences_file       data/raw/ECBplus_coreference_sentences.csv`

-Where:
+        * 参数解释
            * `ecb_path` - a directory contains the ECB+ documents (can be downloaded from *http://www.newsreader-project.eu/results/data/the-ecb-corpus/*).
            * `output_dir` - output directory.
            * `data_setup` - enter '2' to load the ECB+ data in the same evaluation setup as used in our experiments (see the setup description in the paper).
            * `selected_sentences_file` - path to a CSV file contains the selected sentences.
+    * run in PyCharm

-Output:
+    * Main Output:
         The script saves for each data split (train/dev/test):
         * A json file contains its mention objects.
         * A text file contains its sentences.

-### Feature extraction
+* Feature extraction.
     Run the feature extraction script, which extracts predicate-argument structures, mention head and ELMo embeddings, for each mention in each split (train/dev/test):
+    * run with command:
         `python src/features/build_features.py --config_path build_features_config.json --output_path <output_path>`

-Where:
+        * 参数解释:
             * `config_path` - a path to a JSON file holds the feature extraction configuration (build_features_config.json).
                           An explanation about this configuration file is provided in config_files_readme.md.
             * `output_path` - a path to the output directory.
+    * run in PyCharm

-Output:
+    * Output:
         This script saves 3 pickle files, each contains a Corpus object representing each split:
         * `train_data` - the training data, used as an input to the script train_model.py.
         * `dev_data` - the dev data, used as an input to the script train_model.py.
         * `test_data` - the test data, used as an input to the script predict_model.py.

-Note - the script's configuration file also requires:
+    * Note - the script's configuration file also requires:
        * The output files of the script `make_dataset.py` (JSON and text files).
        * Output files of SwiRL SRL system on the ECB+ corpus (provided in this repo at data/external/swirl_output).

 ## Contact info